+Our Hatfield Texas smokehouse pork loin review will take you through the grilling process of this pre-seasoned pork loin and give you our honest opinion of the product.
 This is our first review of a food product that was made for grilling.
-It is important to note that we are not compensated or endorsed for this by anyone.
-Hatfield pork is available throughout the northeastern US.
-The Texas Smokehouse Dry Rub Seasoned Pork Loin Filet is just one of many pre-seasoned loins that Hatfield has available.
+Hatfield pork products are available throughout the northeastern US.
+The Texas Smokehouse Dry Rub Seasoned Pork Loin Filet is just one of many pre-seasoned pork loins that Hatfield has available.

 What I noticed about the pork was the fat cap.
 I was working under the assumption that this was a tenderloin based on the size.
 Technically they refer to this as a pork loin filet.
 What that is I don’t know for sure but it is definitely part of a pork loin from the look of it.

 Before we take it out to the grill I wipe off any excess rub with a paper towel.
 Not a lot came off and the loin remained the beautiful red color.

 With the grill already preheated to a medium high heat I place the pork between the two burners.
 The instructions call for 10 to 15 minutes per side so after I snap a few pics I ask Google to set a timer for 10 minutes and close the lid.

 When I open the lid I see the small flare ups the fat cap has caused but when I turn the loin over there is just a little char, which not only makes it look beautiful, it looks just the right amount.
 So I flip it close the lid and set another timer for another 10 minutes.

 When the time comes we check the temperature of our pork lion with our instant read thermometer and it is at 142 degrees.
 Perfect, whoever wrote the instructions for this was spot on.
 The bottom has a little more char then the top did bit it is not over powering.
 We pull the loin off the grill, plate it and tent it with tinfoil for 10 minutes.
 This should get the temp. to rise to the 145 we are looking for while letting the juices settle.